 - Berries – antioxidants improve plasticity, improve communication between brain cells, reduce chances of neurodegenerative diseases

 - Water – your brain is the first organ to receive water, even a 1% drop in dehydration impairs brain function

 - Cruciferous veggies – high in sulforaphane to support gut health, support your immune system, improve focus, reduce the progression of Alzheimer’s.

 If you want to live a long, vibrant life, having a healthy functioning brain should be a priority.
 Eating the rainbow (consuming a diet of colorful, mostly plant-based whole foods), reducing stress, engaging in meaningful relationships, and having an active lifestyle will all help you in achieving that.
-Start making changes to live your best life by joining my program, Serena’s Ultimate Health Reset!
+Start making changes to live your best life by joining one of my 21-day wellness programs!